libp2p/js-libp2p/packages/peer-record/README.md

 ### Subsystem receiving a record

-Considering that a node can discover other peers' addresses from a variety of sources, Libp2p Peerstore can differentiate the addresses that were obtained through a signed peer record.
+Considering that a node can discover other peers' addresses from a variety of sources, Libp2p PeerStore can differentiate the addresses that were obtained through a signed peer record.

 Once a record is received and its signature properly validated, its envelope is stored in the AddressBook in its byte representation.
 The `seqNumber` remains unmarshaled so that we can quickly compare it against incoming records to determine the most recent record.